Family Tree Research

 Photo Scanning & Digital Restoration

 One, a professional restoration will bring your old portrait back to life.
 You may see details that you have previously missed.
 Water damage or tears can be repaired within reason.
-Also if done professionally it will still resemble the original, but in a clearer way.
-I have many years experience in using photoshop and would love to help with this.
+Also, if done professionally, it will still resemble the original, but in a clearer way.
+I have many years of experience in using Photoshop and would love to help with this.

 Family Documents, Photos, and Loose Material Organization

 Have you inherited a box of unorganized family history notes and photos from an elderly family member?
 Or are your own notes scattered and disorganized?
-We have all been there.
+We have all been there, including me.
 The thrill of researching leaves little time for organizing.
 But if we don’t take care of this, no one besides us will want to read our family history!

 I would be happy to help you put these items in order.
 Original photos should be kept in archival protectors, folders and boxes.
 They should be professionally scanned and saved to file, shared with family.
 If possible, papers pertaining to family history should be catalogued using genealogy software such as Roots Magic or Family Tree Maker.
 If you don’t want to go to this length we can always fill out your pedigree and family group sheets manually, print them and/or save as a PDF.